ms-us-rcg-app-innovation/sap-integration-landing-zone-accelerator-dev/README.md

 + End to End Logging and Monitoring
 + Secret Management

+## SAP Connectivity

+Brief paragraph about SAP On premise connector

+Link to Readme on setting up logic app with SAP

 ## Architecture

 There are two main scenarios we considered for SAP integrations: Synchronous and Asynchronous.